Wade008/T1A2-B-Workbook/README.md

 - Item categories: items are grouped in categories. eBay uses a hierarchical structure to organise its item categories.
 - Listings: a listing is an eBay entity where an item is for sale.
 - Listing types: Different listing types include fixed-price, auctions, classified ads.
-- Order line items (Transactions): This entity indicates a buyer's intention to purchase one or more identical items.
+- Orders: This entity indicates a buyer's intention to purchase one or more identical items.
 - Checkout: is an entity that stores the data relating to the transaction between the buyer and the seller.
 - Feedback: this entity is where the buyer can provide feedback to the seller and other eBay users about the purchased item and buying experience.